-Having surgery may be related to an on-going illness (see cues in other sections) or it might be a one-time operation.
+Having surgery may be related to an ongoing illness (see cues in other sections), or it might be a one-time operation.
 Either way, a get well soon message after surgery will be appreciated.
 Think about the reason for the person’s surgery in the tone you use.
 How will their life be different during or after recovery?
-Consider including your good vibes for the doctors and care staff as well.
+Consider including your good vibes for the doctors and medical care staff as well.

 Some examples of what to write in a Get Well surgery card message:

-- It’s good to know you’re receiving wonderful care.
+- It’s good to know you’re receiving wonderful medical care.

 - Not everyone gets a re-do on their health.
 Good luck during recovery!

 - Wishing you the best as you heal and improve.